-You can set the following global authentication option for self-service unlock:
+You can set the following global authentication options for self-service unlock:

-Ask Security Questions for Self Service Card Unlock - on the PINs page of the Security Settings workflow.
+- Ask Security Questions for Self Service Card Unlock on the PINs page of the Security Settings workflow. - Biometric PIN Reset and Verify fingerprints during card unlock on the Biometrics page of the Operation Settings workflow.